Description

 A WD machine in this condition with its original numbers and some recorded history is a very rare find indeed,

-I truly believe it is unique in this respect and probably the best example you could find.
+I truly believe it is unique in this respect and very probably the best example you could possibly find.

-Also see my bsa A65 Firebird scrambler for sale.
+Also please see my bsa A65 Firebird scrambler and Rocket3 for sale.
 Gears should read four not three!